pauloivoandrade/pauloivoandrade/README.md

 ### Hello, there!
 I`m Paulo Ivo, Front-End developer! 🚀
-<h5>I am a business development and web development professional Currently, I am a student at Trybe, pursuing a Full Stack Web Development program with an expected completion date in April 2024.
+<h5>I am a business development and web development professional.
+Currently, I am a student at Trybe, pursuing a Full Stack Web Development program with an expected completion date in April 2024.
 I am actively seeking opportunities in the field of Front-end development</h5>

 <!--
 **pauloivoandrade/pauloivoandrade** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.